-At Wilberforce, the fine arts are an essential part of a reflective life.
+At Wilberforce, the fine arts are an essential part of each student's experience.
 Our students learn to appreciate and create art in all its forms as they take each of these core curriculum classes.

 We honor God as creator of all beauty and acknowledge ourselves to be creators in His image.
 As part of learning how to create art, students imitate classical artwork - its techniques, media, skills, and forms.
 Whether painting, sculpting, viewing, or studying art history, our students strive to achieve artistic excellence and to find a feast for mind and heart in creative expression.

-The fine arts are an essential part of a reflective life, and drama allows students to put themselves into other times and situations, to understand motives and assess reactions.
+Drama allows students to put themselves into other times and situations, to understand motives and assess reactions.
 Drama also provides great opportunities for building community, problem solving, meeting deadlines, developing skills in speaking, costume design, set making, technology, and marketing.
-Starting with skits and antiphonal recitations, moving through short plays in Lower School, presenting musicals which include both Middle and Upper School students, Class Seven Shakepearience and Class Eight declamations, and culminating with the plays our Junior and Senior classes perform each year—drama is essential to the Wilberforce education.
+Starting with skits and antiphonal recitations, moving through short plays in Lower School, presenting musicals which include both Middle and Upper School students, Class Seven presentations and Class Eight declamations, and culminating with the plays our Junior and Senior classes perform each year—drama is essential to the Wilberforce education.